TonyLHansen/onap-gerrit-review/README.md

 The following checks are included.
 Some checks are limited to run only on the files that have been modified in the Gerrit pull request.
+A complete list of warning and error message codes can be found in [warnings-and-errors.md].

 * Copyright $YEAR found in all new source files.
 * Makes sure that all new files with Copyright $YEAR have an identical string in them.